Campaign of the Month: October 2017

 Lidia Kendall (e. mid 19th century)

 Magister North’s relationship with Ms. Kendall, a Gangrel ancilla with strong ties to Baron Cimitiere (one of Prince Vidal’s primary rivals) and the Circle of the Crone is perhaps the darkest mark against him in his time in New Orleans.
 Embraced as a teen by Archon Roger Halliburton, Ms. Kendall eventually fell into the practice of Vodoun, which in turn led her into the Circle of the Crone.
 The exact timeline for these events juxtaposed against what was a decades long (romantic) relationship with Magister North is muddied, but certainly prior to his departure for Vienna she was firmly embedded within such deviant practices.
-There is evidence the two parted under poor terms when he departed for Vienna.
+There is evidence the two parted under poor terms when he departed for Vienna and no apparent contact since.

 Marguerite Defallier (e. late 19th century)

 A Toreador ancilla and Harpy in New Orleans, Magister North carried on some manner of relationship with Ms. Defallier in parallel to his more illicit relationship with Lidia Kendall during his time in the city from 1893 until 1933.
-A former madam, Ms. Defallier continues to maintain significant clout as a provider of herds within the Invictus and is in good standing within the city.
+A former madam, Ms. Defallier continues to maintain significant clout as a provider of herds within the Invictus and is in good standing within both the city and her covenant.
 Her connection to the social scene of New Orleans gives her access to significant information about the goings-on within the city, while the vast herds she controls (mostly in the form of prostitutes) presents an always meaningful asset.
-Since his departure from New Orleans Magister North appears to have fed her, over the years, significant (though not sensitive) information about events outside of it.
-Essentially gossip.
+Since his departure from New Orleans Magister North appears to have fed her, over the years, significant (though not sensitive) information about events outside of it – essentially gossip.
 He may have also taken actions in her interest during the 2005 Katrina debacle, though information on goings on in the city during that time is limited.
 Finally, there is evidence that one of his ghouls (Rachelle Claduel), in her constant travels has repeatedly visited the city to deliver various packages and parcels, some of which likely made their way to Defallier.

 Cynthia Stewart (e.
 1974)